Iran hostage crisis: Transfer to American custody

-The hostages were flown on an Air Algeria Boeing 727-200 commercial airliner (registration 7T-VEM) from Tehran, Iran to Algiers, Algeria, where they were formally transferred to Warren M. Christopher, the representative of the United States, as a symbolic gesture of appreciation for the Algerian government's help in resolving the crisis.
+The hostages were flown on an Air Algérie Boeing 727-200 commercial airliner (registration 7T-VEM) from Tehran, Iran to Algiers, Algeria, where they were formally transferred to Warren M. Christopher, the representative of the United States, as a symbolic gesture of appreciation for the Algerian government's help in resolving the crisis.
 The flight continued to Rhein-Main Air Base in West Germany and on to an Air Force hospital in Wiesbaden, where former President Carter, acting as emissary, received them.
 After medical check-ups and debriefings, the hostages made a second flight to a refueling stop in Shannon, Ireland, where they were greeted by a large crowd.
 The released hostages were then flown to Stewart Air National Guard Base in Newburgh, New York.
 From Newburgh, they traveled by bus to the United States Military Academy at West Point and stayed at the Thayer Hotel for three days, receiving a heroes' welcome all along the route.
 Ten days after their release, they were given a ticker tape parade through the Canyon of Heroes in New York City.

 Aftermath

-Iraqi invasion of Iran
+Iran–Iraq War

 The Iraqi invasion of Iran took place less than a year after the hostage-taking of American embassy employees in Tehran.
 According to journalist Stephen Kinzer, the rapid deterioration of American–Iranian relations, from close allies to hostile adversaries, emboldened Iraqi leader Saddam Hussein to launch the invasion.
 Kinzer further argues that the United States’ hostility toward Iran subsequently influenced its decision to support Iraq after the war began to turn against Hussein.
 The United States supplied Iraq with, among other things, "helicopters and satellite intelligence that was used in selecting bombing targets."
 This assistance "deepened and widened anti-American feeling in Iran."